-Boylestone is a truly rural and peaceful village, situated about 4 miles off the Derby to Uttoxeter road.
+Boylestone is a truly rural and peaceful village, situated about 4 miles off the Derby to Uttoxeter road in Derbyshire.
 It lies in the valley of Boylestone Brook and on the steep hillock immediately east of it.
 The village centre is probably down in the valley where Rectory Farm and the village school stood.
 They are both still there but the farm and its out buildings have become a series of private dwellings and the school is now the village hall.

 Boylestone school and the masters home were built in 1845 but closed, last century because of a lack of pupils, as the population of the village is only a small fraction of what it was in the 19th century.
 This has much to do with the decline in family size, as anything else.
 The children go to the school at Church Broughton.